rjmarzec/rjmarzec.github.io/projects/a-grimoires-tale/about.md

 tools: [Unity]
 roles: [Producer, Programmer, Artist]
 release-date: 2021-04-21 # YYYY-MM-DD
 description: "The evil wizard has returned to steal the secrets of magic from the library!
-Sling all sorts of combined spells to take down him and his lackies in this fast-paced action deckbuilder."
+Sling all sorts of combined spells to take down him and his lackeys in this fast-paced action deckbuilder."
 ---

 This is the about page for each project.